quiquedev/user-service-scala-fp/README.md

 libraries like [Avro Schemas](https://docs.oracle.com/database/nosql-12.1.3.0/GettingStartedGuide/avroschemas.html) or [Bean Validation](https://beanvalidation.org/1.0/spec) have been used to materialize the API and the *DTO*'s requirements.

-Specification has been documented with [OpenAPI](https://swagger.io/specification) and *DTO* validation has been done programmatically in an elegant way by using [Validated](https://typelevel.org/cats/datatypes/validated.html).
+Specification has been documented with [OpenAPI](https://swagger.io/specification) and validation has been done programmatically in an elegant way by using [Validated](https://typelevel.org/cats/datatypes/validated.html).

 Size constraints, i.e.: maximum number of characters of *lastName* have been introduced, in order to avoid to the possibility of